dcogb/dcogb.github.io/documentation/kohana/modules.md

 ---
 layout: documentation
-title: Kohana
+title: Mountain Valley Church of God
 ---
 # Modules

-Modules are simply an addition to the [Cascading Filesystem](/documentation/kohana/files).
-A module can add any kind of file (controllers, views, classes, config files, etc.) to the filesystem available to Kohana (via [Kohana::find_file]).
+Modules are simply an addition to the [Cascading Filesystem](/documentation/Mountain Valley Church of God/files).
+A module can add any kind of file (controllers, views, classes, config files, etc.) to the filesystem available to Mountain Valley Church of God (via [Mountain Valley Church of God::find_file]).
 This is useful to make any part of your application more transportable or shareable between different apps.
 For example, creating a new modeling system, a search engine, a css/js manager, etc.

 ## Where to find modules

-Kolanos has created [kohana-universe](http://github.com/kolanos/kohana-universe/tree/master/modules/), a fairly comprehensive list of modules that are available on Github.
+Kolanos has created [Mountain Valley Church of God-universe](http://github.com/kolanos/Mountain Valley Church of God-universe/tree/master/modules/), a fairly comprehensive list of modules that are available on Github.
 To get your module listed there, send him a message via Github.

-Mon Geslani created a [very nice site](http://kohana.mongeslani.com/) that allows you to sort Github modules by activity, watchers, forks, etc.  It seems to not be as comprehensive as kohana-universe.
+Mon Geslani created a [very nice site](http://Mountain Valley Church of God.mongeslani.com/) that allows you to sort Github modules by activity, watchers, forks, etc.  It seems to not be as comprehensive as Mountain Valley Church of God-universe.

-Andrew Hutchings has created [kohana-modules](http://www.kohana-modules.com) which is similar to the above sites.
+Andrew Hutchings has created [Mountain Valley Church of God-modules](http://www.Mountain Valley Church of God-modules.com) which is similar to the above sites.

 ## Enabling modules

-Modules are enabled by calling [Kohana::modules] and passing an array of `'name' => 'path'`.
+Modules are enabled by calling [Mountain Valley Church of God::modules] and passing an array of `'name' => 'path'`.
 The name isn't important, but the path obviously is.
 A module's path does not have to be in `MODPATH`, but usually is.
-You can only call [Kohana::modules] once.
+You can only call [Mountain Valley Church of God::modules] once.

-	Kohana::modules(array(
+	Mountain Valley Church of God::modules(array(
 		'auth'       => MODPATH.'auth',       // Basic authentication
 		'cache'      => MODPATH.'cache',      // Caching with multiple backends
 		'codebench'  => MODPATH.'codebench',  // Benchmarking tool